 This song is just simply amazing.
 Probably the best instrumental Sabbath song with an awesome choir formed by English Chamber Choir.
 The album Sabotage was recorded in the midst of litigation with their former manager Patrick Meehan.
 Due to the stress that resulted from the band’s ongoing legal woes infiltrated the recording process, inspiring the album’s title.

 This is definitely one of the best Tony Iommi riffs, and probably one of the coolest of all time.
 Fast and heavy, “Symptom of the Universe” is the best Sabotage tune that until today remains a classic, but unfortunately not well remembered by everyone.
-The riff is considered to be a structural and sonic predecessor to thrash metal
+Also the riff is considered to be a structural and sonic predecessor to Thrash Metal.

 This song is a rarity.
 One of the few Sabbath songs from Ozzy era that weren’t sung by him.
 Bill Ward is the responsible to sing the ballad “It’s Alright”, that he wrote.
-Initially reluctant to sing the song for fear of offending Osbourne, he was encouraged by the band to do it.
-Ward’s voice and the softness of the song can make people believe that is not a song from the band, but it is and has a fantastic Tony Iommi solo.
+Initially reluctant to sing the song for fear of offending Osbourne.
+But he was encouraged by the band to do it.
+Ward’s voice and the softness of the song can make people believe that is not a song from the band.
+However it is and has a fantastic Tony Iommi solo.

 And so it begins the Ronnie James Dio era on Black Sabbath.
 Since it is impossible to find an unknown song in a classic album like Heaven & Hell, the first one with the singer, on Mob Rules there are some forgotten ones like the strong “Voodoo”.
 The song was released as a single and appeared on the 46th place of US Mainstream Rock.

-If you don’t remember, Deep Purple’s Ian Gillian also sang on Black Sabbath, in the album Born Again, not well received by fans and critics at the time.
+If you don’t remember, Deep Purple‘s Ian Gillian also sang on Black Sabbath, in the album Born Again.
+However, the album was not well received by fans and critics at the time.
 But, “Zero the Hero” is aforgotten song of the album that should be played loud.

 This song has a killer intro that is just a punch in the face of the listener with amazing vocals by the Ex-Deep Purple, Glenn Hughes.
 The song on the album Seventh Star which also features Geoff Nicholls (keyboards), Eric Singer (drums), Dave Spitz (bass), besides Tony Iommi, the only Sabbath original member.